YunoHost/doc/pages/01.administrate/08.troubleshooting/troubleshooting.md

 ## 0. Don't panic.

 Stay calm.
 Most issues are less worse than newcomers usually think.
-For the love of God <small>(or your favourite deity / animal / food)</small>, please don't jump into the "reinstallation spiral" thinking reinstalling your serve from scratch will magically fix stuff.
+For the love of God <small>(or your favourite deity / animal / food)</small>, please don't jump into the "reinstallation spiral" thinking reinstalling your server from scratch will magically fix stuff.
 Reinstalling is a heavy operation and is not a good long-term strategy for fixing problems.
 You will get tired and won't learn anything.

 ## 1. Look for similar issues on the forum or bugtrackers.